 From its exceptionally funny comedy-of-errors opening set piece featuring the very bare Tom Mercier, 2019’s biggest in-front-of-the-camera revelation, Synonyms startles and enthralls in equal measure.
 Already Israel’s most interesting living filmmaker with the 2014 release of The Kindergarten Teacher, Lapid’s autobiographical opus changes the conversation for the filmmaker.

-5. I Was At Home, But… (Angela Schanelec, Germany/Serbia)
+5. I Was at Home, But… (Angela Schanelec, Germany/Serbia)

 In this long overdue festival-circuit breakthrough from the Berlin School’s most experimental and rigorous auteur, the filmmaker’s narrative eliminations point the way toward a cinema where psychological interpretation is unavailable and the only answer is the questions asked.
 Schanelec is a true heir to French great Robert Bresson. who nonetheless has found her own personal path.